-In cases of 'sexting' we follow guidance given to schools and colleges by the UKCIS, updated in December 2020: Sharing nudes and semi-nudes: Advice for education settings.
+In cases of 'sexting' we follow guidance given to schools and colleges by the UKCIS updated in December 2020: Sharing nudes and semi-nudes: Advice for education settings.
 Sexting, or the 'sharing nudes and semi-nudes' means the sending or posting of nude or semi-nude images, videos or live streams by young people under the age of 18 online.
 This could be via social media, gaming platforms, chat apps or forums.
 It could also involve sharing between devices via services like Apple's AirDrop which works offline.
 The term 'nudes' is used as it is most commonly recognised by young people and more appropriately covers all types of image sharing incidents.
 Alternative terms used by children and young people may include 'dick pics' or 'pics'.
 The consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
 Consensual image sharing, especially between older children of the same age, may require a different response.
 It might not be abusive, but children still need to know it is illegal.
-However, if it is non-consensual, it is illegal and abusive and must be reported to the DSL.
-To protect him or herself from allegations of viewing or sharing indecent images, and to promote the well-being of the victim, a member of staff must avoid viewing any images which may be classified as child pornography.
-Therefore, it is not expected that a member of staff has seen evidence of such an issue before reporting it to the next level.
-If a member of staff inadvertently views an indecent image, for his or her protection, this should be reported immediately to the Head.
+However, if it is non-consensual, it is illegal and abusive.
 In respect of the sharing of imagery, reference should also be made to the school's policy on Screening, Searching and Confiscating.

 It is important to be conscious that any child who is engaging in abusive behaviour towards others may have been subject to abuse from other children or from adults.
 Abusive behaviour can be displayed in a variety of ways and can consist of sexual abuse/activity; physical harm; emotional abuse and/or verbal abuse.

-Behaviours such as alcohol and substance misuse, truanting and sexting put children at risk or in danger and safeguarding issues can manifest themselves via child-on-child abuse, including cyber-bullying and gender-based violence/sexual assaults.
+Behaviours such as alcohol and substance misuse, truanting and sexting put children at risk or in danger and safeguarding issues can manifest themselves via peer-on-peer abuse, including cyber-bullying and gender-based violence/sexual assaults.